The Optimal Sample Complexity of Linear Contracts: Introduction

-To the best of our knowledge, our result is the first in the statistical setting introduced by \cite{duetting2025pseudodimensioncontracts} to obtain uniform convergence and learn the optimal contract up to an $ \eps $ error, an easier problem, at an optimal sample complexity for a class of non-trivial contracts, which we view as a step towards understanding the optimal sample complexity of learning contracts in this setting.
-We also remark that we did not attempt to optimize the constants in the bound of \cref{thm:main} and \cref{cor:erm}.
+and $ \hat{\alpha} $ is found by asking $ O(1/\eps) $ queries to the oracle for $ u_p(\rS,\cdot) $. \end{corollary} To the best of our knowledge, \Cref{thm:main} and \Cref{cor:erm} are the first results in the statistical setting introduced by \cite{duetting2025pseudodimensioncontracts} to show optimal sample complexity for a non-trivial class of contracts, both for uniform convergence and for learning the optimal contract up to an $ \eps $ error.
+Thus, we view these results as a step towards understanding the optimal sample complexity of learning other contracts in the setting of \cite{duetting2025pseudodimensioncontracts}.
+We remark that we did not attempt to optimize the constants in the bound of \cref{thm:main} and \cref{cor:erm}.